Gate City Bank Secured Card Review

 Gate City Bank Secured Card charges a foreign transaction fee of 3%.
 For example, if you spend $2,000 on a week vacation abroad you would pay a foreign transaction fee of $60.
 If you travel abroad you may want to leave this card at home and apply for one that doesn't charge foreign transaction fees.

-What is the customer service phone number for Gate City Bank Secured Card?
+How do people rate the customer service and user experience of Gate City Bank Secured Card?

 Does Gate City Bank Secured Card report your account activity to credit bureaus?